-Accordingly for these reasons, we reaffirm our determination that, under the broadest reasonable construction, the phrase "for a time period sufficient to treat the rheumatoid arthritis" means "for a time period sufficient to reduce the signs, symptoms, and/or progression of RA."
+Accordingly, for these reasons, we reaffirm our determination that, under the broadest reasonable construction, the preamble phrase "[a] method of reducing signs and symptoms in a patient with moderately to severely active rheumatoid arthritis" only provides context for the invention and is nonlimiting.

-C. Obviousness of Claims 1-5 over Kempeni and van de Putte Petitioner argues that the combination of Kempeni and van de Putte would have rendered obvious the subject matter of claims 1-5.
+C. Obviousness of Claims 1 and 2 over Kempeni and van de Putte Petitioner argues that the combination of Kempeni and van de Putte would have rendered obvious the subject matter of claims 1 and 2.
 Pet.
+30- 41.

-26-43.
-The thrust of Patent Owner's position is that one of ordinary skill in the art would not have been motivated to develop a 40 mg, subcutaneous, every other week dosage regimen to treat RA and would not have reasonably expected success in achieving treatment of RA with that dosage regimen given the collective teachings of the art.
+The thrust of Patent Owner's contrary position is that one of ordinary skill in the art would not have been motivated to develop a 40 mg, subcutaneous, every other week dosage regimen to treat RA and would not have reasonably expected success in achieving treatment of RA with that dosage regimen given the collective teachings of the art.
 Resp.
+20-63.

-21-50.
-Based on our review of the arguments and evidence of record, we determine that Petitioner demonstrates, by a preponderance of the evidence, that the subject matter of claims 1-5 would have been obvious over the combination of Kempeni and van de Putte, as explained below.
+Based on our review of the arguments and evidence of record, we determine that Petitioner demonstrates, by a preponderance of the evidence, that the subject matter of claims 1 and 2 would have been obvious over the combination of Kempeni and van de Putte, as explained below.

-1. Kempeni
+1. Kempeni (Ex.
+1003)

-Kempeni teaches that D2E7 is a fully human anti-TNF α monoclonal antibody that "may have advantages in minimising antigenicity in humans" compared to other biologic TNF antagonists that are not fully human or artificially fused human sequences.
+Kempeni teaches that D2E7 is a fully human anti-TNFα monoclonal antibody that "may have advantages in minimising antigenicity in humans"

+compared to other biologic TNF antagonists that are not fully human or artificially fused human sequences.
 Ex.
 1003, 1.
 Kempeni further describes the results of several clinical studies investigating the use of D2E7 to treat RA patients.
 Id. at 1-3.
+Kempeni is prior art under 35 U.S.C. § 102(b), published in 1999.
+Pet.
+22; Ex.
+1003, 1.